How lifted telehealth barriers help ECPs take patients amid COVID-19

 Be sure to check with the insurers you work with to ensure their exact approach to telehealth in your region during the ongoing coronavirus crisis.

 Coding telehealth services for vision care

-During the ongoing public health emergency ECPs can use everyday technologies such as Skype or Facetime in order to provide services to patients who are isolated at home.
-However, in order to generate revenue from this care providers are going to have to understand which telehealth CPT codes they’ll need in order to adhere to telehealth billing rules.
+During the ongoing public health emergency, ECPs have been allowed to use everyday technologies such as Skype or Facetime in order to provide services to patients who are isolated at home.
+However, in order to generate revenue from this care, providers are going to have to understand which telehealth CPT codes they’ll need in order to adhere to telehealth billing rules.

 The AOA held a webinar that reviewed the telehealth codes for a variety of common remote care services.
 The webinar also outlined the telehealth reimbursements offered by CMS for these services.

 There are four non-face-to-face visit codes in the CPT manual, according to Rebecca Wartman, O.D., an active member of the AOA coding and reimbursement committee.
 We’ll take a look at some of the common telehealth billing codes she described in the AOA webinar.
 We’ll also review what Medicare covers and reimburses—please check with insurance payers in your area to better understand their coverage and reimbursements for telehealth services.